Communication Major or Minor

 Q: How do I declare the Communication major or Communication minor?

-A: You can declare the Communication major or minor by going to the Department of Communication, Johnston 210 (414-229-4261), during regular business hours.
+A: You can declare the Communication major at this link: https://uwm.edu/communication/undergraduate/declaring-your-major/.
+You can declare the Communication minor at this link: https://uwm.edu/communication/undergraduate/declaring-your-minor/.
 If you are a College Connection student, you can declare the major or minor through your CC advisor.

 Q: What are the course requirements for the Communication major and minor?

 A: See the attached advising worksheets for the course requirements for the Communication Major and Communication Minor.
-Also see the UWM Undergraduate Bulletin for a list of communication courses.
+Also see the UWM Undergraduate Catalog for a list of communication courses.

 Q: How is my GPA calculated?